chhjel/Plex2SmartThings/README.md

 https://graph.api.smartthings.com/ide/apps

-B. Select “From Code” for each of the below:
+B. Select “From Code”

-#### Parent App:

-i.
-Paste App source code with the code from the file SmartApp_Source.groovy.txt.
+C. Paste App source code with the code from the file PlexPlus.groovy.

-ii.
-Save and publish the app for yourself.
+D. Save and publish the app for yourself.

-iii.
-Enable OAuth in IDE by going in to IDE > My Smart Apps > Plex Plus > App Settings > Enable OAuth.
+E. Enable OAuth in IDE by going in to IDE > My Smart Apps > Plex Plus > App Settings > Enable OAuth.

-iv.
-Get the Token and API Endpoint values via one of the below methods:
+F. Get the Token and API Endpoint values via one of the below methods:

 * Open the PlexPlus smart app and click API Information for your region, you can then send it to your computer via email from the app.
 * Enable debugging, open live logging in IDE and then open the app again and press done and values will be returned in Live Logging.
 * If the above does not work (usually as ST have introduced a new region) then you can just get the App ID and Token from the "Last Event / App ID / Token" screen, but you will manually need to write this down.
 * Configure the app online and note down the API Token and API Endpoint values.

-#### Child App:

- i.
-Paste App source code with the code from the file SmartApp_Child_Source.groovy.txt.

- ii.
-Save the App – DO NOT PUBLISH!

 ### 2. Configure Your Chosen Polling Method (Choices detailled in "Additional Requirements section")